gaurav-lad/Automation_assignment_crud/README.md

 3. Navigate to clone repo on computer
 4. Execute 'npm install'
 This command will install all the required npm packages on computer
-5. Executing automation scripts
+5. Executing automation scripts:
-'npm run setup'
+'npm run setup':-
-This will setup the dependencies for framework
+This will setup the dependencies for framework.
-'npm run test'
+'npm run test':-
-This will perform all crud operations
+This will perform all crud operations.
-'npm run create'
+'npm run create':-
-This will add new computer in record
+This will add new computer in record.
-'npm run read':
+'npm run read':-
-This will search existing computer in record
+This will search existing computer in record.
-'npm run update':
+'npm run update':-
-This will update existing computer in record
+This will update existing computer in record.
-'npm run delete':
+'npm run delete':-
-This will delete existing computer in record
+This will delete existing computer in record.

 Report can be found under folder 'reports' by name 'cucumber-report.html' in same repo.